ibartomeus/Lincx_analysis/README.md

 - Data can be found in the folder `data/`
 - Functions can be found in the folder `functions/`
 - The main scrip to reproduce the analysis is `analyisis.Rmd` and its compiled in `analysis.pdf`
-- Script to calulate plant interaction strength is in `plant_parameters.R`
+- Script to calulate plant interaction strength is in `plant_parameters.R`, and the null models in `reorganization_random.R`.